DavePlayer/DavePlayer/README.md

 ## About me
 ---
 * 🖥️ Fullstack developer with interests in electronics
-* 👨‍💻 I know basic penetrations techniques and interested learns about cyber security
+* 👨‍💻 I know basic penetrations techniques and learns about cyber security

 ---
 ### My hobbies